lihuelworks/emoji-time/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a pull request.

-Thank you for considering contributions!

----

-Feel free to further customize the content to better suit your project!